Assets

 Note Depending on how this app is configured for your domain, there may be fields or sections listed here that do not appear for you, fields and sections that appear for you which are not listed here, or fields and sections which appear in a different order.
 If you have any questions, check with your domain administrator.

 Field Description Details Class The class associated with the selected asset type appears here.
+Discipline The discipline associated with the asset class appears here.
 Type If desired, modify the selected asset type for the record.

 Name Enter the name of the physical asset.
 Description Enter a brief description of the asset.
 Location Select the project location for the asset.